 Joseph Kwon

 I am a health economist at the Nuffield Department of Primary Care Health Sciences, having joined the department in January 2022.
-I am currently working on two projects:
+Since January 2024, I am Dementia Research Fellow sponsored by National Institute for Health and Care Research Applied Research Collaboration (NIHR ARC).

 My PhD was in Public Health, Economics and Decision Sciences at University of Sheffield.
 The thesis explored the methodological challenges around economic modelling of geriatric public health interventions, focusing on community-based falls prevention as a case study.
 Key challenges included incorporating capacity constraints, estimating the value of community asset involvement, and evaluating joint efficiency-equity impacts.